Mochimochi07/Readme/FAQ/FAQS.md

 •Tell me some techniques of yours.
 >Sincerely i havee tons of them.
-Im just going to expose one.
+Im just going to expose one skill.
 Well a good thing for people is my forensic skill.
 Forensics?
 Yes!
 Cybersecurity might be gone in the future so forensics would be a good thing to have wwhen IOT commes out.